Factor pre-training in Bayesian multivariate logistic models: Acknowledgement

 \section{Acknowledgement}

-This research was partially supported by the National Institutes of Health (grant ID R01ES035625), by the European Research Council under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 856506), and by Merck \& Co., Inc., through its support for the Merck Biostatistics and Research Decision Sciences (BARDS) Academic Collaboration.
+This research was partially supported by the National Institutes of Health (grant ID R01ES035625), by the Office of Naval Research (Grant N00014-24-1-2626), by the European Research Council under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 856506), and by Merck \& Co., Inc., through its support for the Merck Biostatistics and Research Decision Sciences (BARDS) Academic Collaboration.
 The authors thank Otso Ovaskainen and Shounak Chattopadhyay for helpful comments and the Lifeplan team for generously providing the motivating data.